57op/simple-mpv-webui/README.md

 ...is a web based user interface with controls for the [mpv mediaplayer](https://mpv.io/).

 This project is a fork of [simple-mpv-webui](https://github.com/open-dynaMIX/simple-mpv-webui).
-Instead of using lua, the webserver is built through the C library [libwebsockets](https://libwebsockets.org/).
-Therefore this is an mpv C plugin.
+The webserver is re-implemented using [libwebsockets](https://libwebsockets.org/) C library.

 ## Usage
 To use it, you'll need to compile the plugin: